 What can I do to alter my bad habit of speaking harshly and critically to my wife and children?
 I desperately want to be a better husband and father, and I need to change my behavior.
 Can you help me start moving in that direction?

 You've taken an important first step by realizing that you have problem with anger and verbal abuse.
 In a very real sense, that's more than half the battle.

 You can start moving in the right direction by getting some intensive counseling.
 The counselor could be either a pastor or a professional marriage and family therapist.
 This might involve extended sessions (up to three hours each) for several days in succession.
 There are a number of therapists in the field who specialize in brief intensives.
-Focus on the Family's Counseling Department can help you with referrals to qualified practitioners in your area.
+Call us.
+Focus on the Family's Counseling department can help you with referrals to qualified practitioners in your area.
 They'd also be happy to assist you in your efforts to get the ball rolling by discussing your situation with you over the phone.
-You can reach them at this number.

 As you go forward, remember that anger is often fueled by feelings of fear, hurt and shame (a sense of not being good enough).
 Counseling will help you identify these triggering patterns.
 It will teach you new coping skills and help you practice more effective communication techniques.
 It will also uncover underlying wounds and highlight "reenactment behaviors" resulting from unfinished business with your family of origin.
 This in turn will enable you to avoid the reactionary type of language that can take such a devastating emotional toll on the people around you.